-- 11A.1 The tendering procedures in these Rules will not apply to a contract if Procurement advises it is appropriate to purchase from suppliers through a Dynamic Purchasing System. - 11A.2 See Rule 34 (Glossary of Terms) for the meaning of "Dynamic Purchasing System" - 11A.3 Dynamic Purchasing Systems ("DPS") can provide all the benefits of a Framework Agreement but are more flexible.
+- 11A.1 The tendering procedures in these Rules will not apply to a contract if Legal advises it is appropriate to purchase from suppliers through a Dynamic Purchasing System. - 11A.2 See Rule 34 (Glossary of Terms) for the meaning of "Dynamic Purchasing System"

+- 11A.3 Dynamic Purchasing Systems ("DPS") can provide all the benefits of a Framework Agreement but are more flexible.
 The key benefits compared to a Framework Agreement are no limits on duration and suppliers can join and leave at any time. - 11A.4 A DPS is generally appropriate for purchasing simple and commoditised goods.
-Please seek advice from Procurement. - 11A.5 Calls offs from a DPS above £25k must have an award notice posted to Contract Finder in order to satisfy our Transparency requirements.
+Please seek advice from Legal.